-- Inpatient assessment and treatment of a wide variety of mentally ill, personality disordered, substance dependent and learning disabled patients in medium secure and low secure accommodation. - Assessments of inpatients and outpatients referred to forensic psychiatry services by other psychiatric units, bail and health care hostels, prisons, social and probation services, courts, solicitors and a number of other agencies. - Liaison work and assessment of residents as visiting psychiatrist to Kelley House Bail Hostel for women, Camden, over a number of years. - Regular participation in Psychiatric Court Diversion Schemes, as assessing psychiatrist in the custody area and providing reports and oral evidence to the court. - Visiting Forensic Psychiatrist at Pentonville Prison over several years, seeing patients for assessment and treatment. - Assessment and treatment of patients at Broadmoor Maximum Security Hospital including preparation of risk assessments, court reports and case conference reports, and individual psychotherapy. - Outpatient supervision of restricted patients, outpatient treatment of a wide range of offenders including violent and sexual offenders.
+- Inpatient assessment and treatment of a wide variety of patients in both medium secure and low secure wards.
+The patients in these wards have a wide variety of diagnoses including mental illness, personality disorder, substance dependence, neurodevelopmental and autistic spectrum disorder and learning disability. - Assessments of inpatients and outpatients referred to the forensic psychiatry services by other psychiatric units, bail and health care hostels, prisons, social and probation services, the National stalking and threat assessment services, courts, solicitors and a number of other agencies. - Liaison work and assessment of residents as visiting psychiatrist to Kelley House Bail Hostel for women, Camden, over a number of years. - Regular participation in Psychiatric Court Diversion Schemes at several magistrate's courts in north London, as assessing psychiatrist in the custody area and providing reports and oral evidence to the court. - Visiting Forensic Psychiatrist at Pentonville Prison over several years, seeing patients for assessment and treatment. - Assessment and treatment of patients at Broadmoor Maximum Security Hospital including preparation of risk assessments, court reports and case conference reports, and individual psychotherapy. - Outpatient supervision of restricted patients, outpatient treatment of a wide range of offenders including violent and sexual offenders.